formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 As more and more people are using the web for their sales and marketing, it's only natural that businesses are using the latest technologies to create the most powerful marketing tools.

-*Integration of Zoho CRM and wpforms*, a module that allows you to hook into the Contact Form7 system to create and manage your sales leads, contacts and appointments with Zoho CRM.
-Whenever users submit any form via Contact form7, the integration will allow admin to send all the form submissions to Zoho CRM.
+*Integration of Zoho CRM and WPForms*, a module that allows you to hook into the WPForms system to create and manage your sales leads, contacts and appointments with Zoho CRM.
+Whenever users submit any form via WPForms, the integration will allow admin to send all the form submissions to Zoho CRM.

 📜 Things you need :

 The prerequisites you need to use our plug-in :
- ✔ wpforms.
+ ✔ WPForms.
  ✔ A ZOHO CRM account.

 ⚙  Integration Setup:

- ✔ Install & activate wpforms plugin.
+ ✔ Install & activate WPForms plugin.
  ✔ Install & activate Zoho CRM plugin.
  ✔ For Client id & Secret press Zoho API console.
  ✔ From Zoho CRM  settings enter Integration Name, Data Center, Homepage URL, and Authorized Redirect URL & you will get id & secret.